 If you are a shareholder or you are about to become one, it is recommended to carefully go through the most important shareholders’ rights to really know your power in the company.

-It is worth stressing again that Singaporean laws allow both foreigners and locals to be shareholders given that they are at least 18.
+It is worth stressing again that we recommend shareholders for businesses to be at least 18 years.

 Companies can issue new shares at any time by passing an ordinary resolution of the shareholders and filing a return of allotment with ACRA within 14 days of issuing new shares.

 Shareholders enjoy various rights such as voting rights, rights to dividends, the right to attend general meetings and vote on company issues.
 They also have various responsibilities such as the one to pay the full amount for their shares or the one dealing with expressing their opinion and interests to the company secretary between general meetings.